+The operating budget authorizing expenditures of Village funds will be adopted annually at the fund level.
+The level of budgetary control is at the department level and the annual budgets serve as the legal authorization for expenditures.
 The Village Council may, by resolution, provide for the transfer of all or part of any unencumbered appropriations balance from one department, fund, service, strategy or organizational unit to the appropriation for other departments or organizational units or a new appropriation.
 The Village Manager may transfer funds between programs within a department, fund, service, strategy, or organizational unit and shall report such transfers to the council, in writing, in a timely manner.